AdobeDocs/dynamic-media-classic.en/help/using/creating-ecatalog-image-maps.md

 ---
 # Create eCatalog Image Maps{#creating-ecatalog-image-maps}

 An Image Map is a region on an eCatalog page that you can roll over with your mouse or select to trigger actions of various kinds.
 When you move the pointer over an Image Map, for example, you see a rollover-text description of an item.
 When you select an Image Map, another action is initiated.
-For example, you can open a web page so that viewers can learn more about an item or purchase it or you can launch a video to see an item in use.
+For example, you can open a Web page so that viewers can learn more about an item or purchase it or you can launch a video to see an item in use.

 ## Draw eCatalog Image Maps {#drawing-ecatalog-image-maps}